wayandandae/tweeter/README.md

 ## Stretches

-- Reactive **Write a new tweet** button to toggle hide/reveal input field
+- Reactive **Write a new tweet** button to toggle hide/reveal input field.
-- Alternating **Scroll-to-top** button and the toggle button to prompt user input
+- Alternating **Scroll-to-top** button and the toggle button to prompt user input.
 - ~~**SASS**~~

 ## Known Issues